saltstack/salt/doc/ref/cli/salt-call.rst

     Specify an additional directories to pull modules from, multiple directories can be delimited by commas

+.. option:: -d, --doc, --documentation

+    Return the documentation for the specified module or for all modules if none are specified

+.. option:: --master=MASTER

+    Specify the master to use.
+The minion must be authenticated with the master.
+If this option is omitted, the master options from the minion config will be used.
+If multi masters are set up the first listed master that responds will be used.

 .. option:: --return RETURNER

     Set salt-call to pass the return data to one or many returner interfaces.